 When we talk about smoking ribs, we’re usually talking about pork, so it’s no surprise that the number one question I hear most about beef ribs is something to the tune of “what makes them different to pork ribs?”

-While they have their similarities, they are clearly very different.
+While we go into detail in our look at beef ribs vs pork ribs, the short version is they have their similarities, but they are clearly very different.
 Most obviously, beef ribs are much larger than all types of pork ribs.
 This should come as no surprise since a steer is much larger than a hog.

 Besides their larger size, beef ribs tend to have more unctuous, gelatinous fat running through them that when rendered down can be like eating brisket on a stick, where the leaner beef back ribs are like eating something like a smokey, rendered steak when cooked just right.